Aérospatiale Alouette III: Portugal

 In the Overseas Wars, the Portuguese usually launched air assaults with groups of six or seven Alouette III: five or six canibais – each usually carrying five paratroopers or commandos – and a lobo mau heli-cannon.
 The Portuguese practice was for the troops to jump from the canibais when the helicopters were hovering two-three metres above the ground – famous images of these disembarking troops became an iconic image of the war.
 The landing of the troops was covered by the lobo mau.
 While the troops performed the ground assault, the canibais moved away from the combat zone, while the lobo mau stayed to provide fire support, destroying enemy resistance and concentration points with the fire from its 20 mm autocannon.
 Once the ground combat had finished, the canibais returned; firstly to collect the wounded, then the rest of the troops.

-The last SE3160 Alouette III light utility helicopters of Portugal were withdrawn from service in April 2020, being replaced by five AgustaWestland AW119 Koala.
+In April 2020, the last of Portugal's SE3160 Alouette IIIs were withdrawn from service, the type having been replaced by five AgustaWestland AW119 Koala.

 Republic of Korea

-In 1977, Republic of Korea Navy started operating 12 Alouette IIIs into service.
-It was dispatched in several destroyers as antisubmarine helicopters.
-On August 13, 1983, Republic of Korea Navy discovered a spy naval ship from Korean People's Army entering their sea.
-Alouette III engaged spy ship, and finally destroyed the ship with AS.12 missile.
-As a result, that specific helicopter received victory marking, which was the only aircraft received in the entire Republic of Korea Armed Forces.
-Alouette III also served as a rescue helicopter in 1993 when Asiana Airlines Flight 733 crashed in Mokpo, Republic of Korea.
-All Alouette III were relieved of its use in 2019.
+In 1977, the Republic of Korea Navy started operating 12 Alouette IIIs.
+It was typically dispatched aboard several destroyers in an anti-submarine capacity.
+On 13 August 1983, the Republic of Korea Navy discovered a naval vessel of the Korean People's Army that had entering their sea.
+A single Alouette III engaged the spy ship and destroyed it using an AS.12 missile; following the mission, the specific helicopter involved received a victory marking, which was the only aircraft to receive such a mark in the entire Republic of Korea Armed Forces.
+The Alouette III was also operated as a rescue helicopter, responding to major incidents such as the crash of Asiana Airlines Flight 733 in Mokpo, Republic of Korea, on 26 July 1993.

+Following the introduction of the Westland Lynx during the early 1990s, the Alouette IIIs were diverted to secondary roles, such as training, and were gradually phased out of service.
+A substantial number were withdrawn in 2006.
+South Korea's remaining Alouette IIIs were withdrawn from service in December 2019.